Harikrishnan-VJ/StoreScan/README.md

 - `obj.names`: File containing class names detected by YOLOv4-tiny.
 - `yolov4-tiny.cfg`: YOLOv4-tiny configuration file.
 - `yolov4-tiny.weights`: YOLOv4-tiny pre-trained weights file.
+- `sample_images/`: Directory containing sample images for testing the application.
 - `requirements.txt`: File containing Python dependencies.

+**Note:** Sample images are provided in the `sample_images/` directory.
+You can test the application using these images.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---